 "So give Your servant an understanding heart to judge Your people to discern between good and evil.
 For who is able to judge this great people of Yours?"1 Kings 3:9(NASB)

-Solomon not only gave a wise answer but recognised his own limitation when he confessed, "for who is able to judge this great people of Yours?"
-He gave the sort of answer any one of us would hope to give, if placed in a similar situation.. and yet we read only a few verses earlier that he had made a political alliance with Egypt, when he married Pharaoh’s daughter - an ungodly union which was expressly forbidden in the law of Moses.
+Solomon not only gave a wise answer but recognised his own limitations when he confessed, "for who is able to judge this great people of Yours?"
+He gave the sort of answer any one of us would hope to give, if placed in a similar situation... and yet we read only a few verses earlier that he had made a political alliance with Egypt when he married Pharaoh’s daughter - an ungodly union which was expressly forbidden in the law of Moses.

 Solomon did many wonderful things for the Lord, including the building of the House of God, but his witness was smeared by many foolish choices, when he strayed from walking in God's ways and did not keep His statutes, commandments, feasts, ordinances, and testimonies.

-Understanding, discernment and a knowledge of God's great power were good requests to make.. but perhaps a deeper knowledge of God Himself..
-His character, His ways, His work, His will and His glory may have been more beneficial in this young man's life, produced an abundance of spiritual fruit and prevented him from straying so far from the path of peace.
+Understanding, discernment, and a knowledge of God's great power, were good requests to make... but perhaps a deeper knowledge of God Himself...
+His character, His ways, His work, His will, and His glory, may have been more beneficial in this young man's life, and would have produced an abundance of spiritual fruit and prevented him from straying so far from the path of peace.

-As we consider that God has given us all we need for life and godliness in Christ - in Who are hidden ALL the treasures of wisdom and knowledge, may we be careful to discover more of His character, to walk in His ways.. to listen to His voice and obey all that the spirit says to the Churches.
+As we consider that God has given us all we need for life and godliness in Christ - in Whom are hidden ALL the treasures of wisdom and knowledge, may we be careful to discover more of His character, to walk in His ways, to listen to His voice, and obey all that the spirit says to the Churches.

-Father God, how we praise and thank You for Your word which provides Your children with the tools for godly lives and righteous living.
-Give me an understanding heart and the grace to discern between good and evil.. but also I pray that I would live a life that honours my Saviour and testifies to Your goodness and grace.
-I pray that I may have a teachable spirit and the dear desire to discover more of Christ - to walk in His ways and to listen to the inner promptings of the Holy Spirit.
+Father God, how I praise and thank You for Your Word which provides Your children with the tools for godly lives and righteous living.
+Give me an understanding heart and the grace to discern between good and evil... but also, I pray that I would live a life that honours my Saviour and testifies to Your goodness and grace.
+I pray that I may have a teachable spirit and the dear desire to discover more of Christ, to walk in His ways, and to listen to the inner promptings of the Holy Spirit.
 Keep me from straying from the path of peace and give me a deeper knowledge and understanding of the Lord Jesus Christ, in Whom I place my trust, AMEN.